 The English Springer Spaniel is a breed of gun dog that specializes in flushing and retrieving.
 Its compact body and strong, muscular legs give it the power and endurance to keep going even under trying hunting conditions.

-The Springer Spaniel excels at seeking out and finding game, then driving it from hiding for its master.
-It’s said the name “springer” came from its ability to cause birds to spring into the air.
+The curly-coated retriever Springer Spaniel excels at seeking out and finding a game, then driving it from hiding for its master.
+It’s said the name “Springer” came from its ability to cause birds to spring into the air.

 The working Springer Spaniel is a stable fellow, well balanced, and tends to have few health complaints.
 Hunters of quail, pheasant, and grouse frequently cite the English Springer Spaniel as their upland hunting breed of choice.